utat-ss/HERON-documentation/getting-started/install-mac.md

-# Installing the AVR Toolchain on macOS
+# Installing Software on macOS

 The following tutorial will help you install the AVR toolchain on macOS.